MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

 1. At the bottom left of the Power BI portal, select the **Power BI** icon and switch to the **Data Engineering** experience.

-2. In the **Synapse Data Engineering** home page, create a new **Lakehouse** with a name of your choice.
+2. In the **Synapse Data Engineering** home page, create a new **Lakehouse** named **Sales**.

-    After a minute or so, a new empty lakehouse.
+    After a minute or so, a new empty lakehouse will be created.
 You need to ingest some data into the data lakehouse for analysis.
 There are multiple ways to do this, but in this exercise you'll simply download a text file to your local computer (or lab VM if applicable) and then upload it to your lakehouse.

 3. Download the data file for this exercise from `https://github.com/MicrosoftLearning/dp-data/blob/main/orders.zip`.
 Extract the files and save them with their original names on your local computer (or lab VM if applicable).
 There should be 3 files containing sales data for 3 years: 2019.csv, 2020.csv, and 2021.csv.

 4. Return to the web browser tab containing your lakehouse, and in the **...** menu for the **Files** folder in the **Explorer** pane, select **New subfolder** and create a folder named **bronze**.

 5. In the **...** menu for the **bronze** folder, select **Upload** and **Upload files**, and then upload the 3 files (2019.csv, 2020.csv, and 2021.csv) from your local computer (or lab VM if applicable) to the lakehouse.
 Use the shift key to upload all 3 files at once.

 6. After the files have been uploaded, select the **bronze** folder; and verify that the files have been uploaded, as shown here:

     ![Screenshot of uploaded products.csv file in a lakehouse.](./Images/bronze-files.png)